jaredcnance/jaredcnance.github.io/_posts/2016-12-10-2016-refactoring-legacy-projects.markdown

     - **solution**: identified the core ideas and separated them
 - Data Access
     - **problem**: the data access ocurred directly inline via SQL queries.
 There was also a known need for the concrete data access method to change in the near future
-    - **solution**: implemented the repository pattern
+    - **solution**: implemented the Repository pattern
 - Class coupling
     - **problem**: classes were very tightly coupled making the solution brittle to change
-    - **solution**: implemented a dependency injection framework and the composition root pattern to rely on interfaces rather than concrete implementations
+    - **solution**: implemented a [Dependency Injection](http://martinfowler.com/articles/injection.html) framework and the composition root pattern to rely on interfaces rather than concrete implementations
+- Switch Statements
+    - **problem**: the code was littered with long switch statements and redundant code
+    - **solution**: implement the Factory pattern where possible

+I implemented about 10 different patterns throughout the code during this phase.
+These patterns help to reduce the cognitive overhead required to understand and work in a code base.
+They also greatly help to reduce complex and redundant code.

-For every application, there will likely be different contexts with different problems and solutions.
+For every application, there will be different problems and therefore different solutions.
-I have just included some of these as an example.
-While working on each context, my secondary goal was to get the code relating to that issue into a readable state.
+While working on each area, my secondary goal was to get the code, relating to that issue, into a readable state.
 You should be able to traverse the paths of execution (without running/debugging the program) without getting lost or confused.
 Consider cloning a duplicate copy of the repository that will remain separate from your working copy.
-This allows you to debug code in a previous state, while also reviewing the code in the working state
+This allows you to debug code in a previous state, while also reviewing the code in the working state.

 ## 3. The Deep Dive